bhaskrr/summer-memory-weaver/README.md

 - Uses rich sensory language and emotional depth.
 - Closely follows the generated outline.
 - Produces a cohesive, personal, and engaging summer story.

+## 🧠 How it works

+1. **You input memory fragments** (texts, notes).
+2. **Memory parser agent** extracts.
+3. **Narrative planner agent** drafts a story structure.
+4. **Story generator agent** generates the final narrative.

+> All powered by a local LLM running with Ollama — no internet required.

+## 🎯 What's next?

+- 🖼️ Add support for images & audio memories.
+- 📊 Richer analytics on summer themes.
+- 🧪 Experiment with fine-tuned local models for storytelling.